The Review/Short Read/

 I was keen, also, to craft a programme in dialogue with ongoing and urgent issues around diversity in the film industry — for example, the #OscarsSoWhite controversy in 2016 (which was sparked when, for the second year running, no actors of colour were nominated for Academy Awards), which sparked a wider conversation about the types of roles that the Academy has rewarded Black actors for playing.
 Prior to Viola Davis (a 2017 Academy Award winner for her role in Fences), the last three Black women to win Oscars have been Octavia Spencer (playing a maid in the The Help), Mo’Nique (playing an abusive welfare mother in Precious), and Lupita Nyong’o (playing a terribly abused slave in 12 Years a Slave).
 I point this out not to criticize the quality of the performances or the films, but to indicate a pattern of film-industry standards.

-Black Star, then — which is presented at TIFF in its third iteration, following its London debut in 2016 and subsequent stop at New York’s MoMA in April of this year — explores how images of Blackness have been historically constructed and challenged both within and outside the mainstream film industry.
-Celebrating a range of influential figures — from Hollywood icons like Poitier, Lena Horne and Denzel Washington to independent trailblazers like Oscar Micheaux, Marlon Riggs and Barbara O. Jones — this programme explores the vibrancy and resilience of Black representation in cinema, which has thrived against a backdrop of industry constraints, structural racism, and exclusion from the Hollywood apparatus.
+Black Star, then — which is presented at TIFF in its fourth iteration, following its London debut in 2016 and subsequent stop at New York’s MoMA in April of this year — explores how images of Blackness have been historically constructed and challenged both within and outside the mainstream film industry.
+Celebrating a range of influential figures — from Hollywood icons like Poitier, Lena Horne, and Denzel Washington to independent trailblazers like Oscar Micheaux, Marlon Riggs, and Barbara O. Jones — this programme explores the vibrancy and resilience of Black representation in cinema, which has thrived against a backdrop of industry constraints, structural racism, and exclusion from the Hollywood apparatus.
 It offers a chance to rediscover, champion, and celebrate great Black icons, to tell stories about fascinating, complex figures, and to provoke conversations about what Black stardom means today.